kottans/mock-repo/README.md

 # Hi there!

+# Hi Kottans!
+My name is Serhii.
+I am happy to be here))

 ## Hello there!
 My name is Vlad.
 I'm really appreciate that kottans can help us with inrtoduction into frontend.